Mrrvm/os_lusiadas_2/content/index.md

 **Project explanation:** [[How can experimental writing can deconstruct the celebrated narratives of colonialism that define Portuguese national identity?]]

-If you want to participate, please email mariana@mardrew.art.
+If you want to participate, or provide any feedback, please email mariana@mardrew.art.

 ## resources
 ### a small experimental writing library